 "Your staff is the only truly unique offering that your company has to sell."

-The way you sell, install and follow-up are true differentiators.
+The way you sell, install, and follow up are true differentiators.
 Only by delivering a superior service experience to your customers can your store distinguish itself from competitors.

 Consumers actively use the Internet to explore options ahead of time so they can be more efficient when they make their purchase decisions.
-They comb through your website, your social profiles and your customer reviews.
+They comb through your website, your social profiles, and your customer reviews.
 They want to ensure they know enough to ask the right questions and to visit the right store.

-If a consumer walks through your store doors, she has essentially pre-selected you and not just because of product.
+If a consumer walks through your store doors, she has essentially pre-selected you and not just because of the product.

-2. Embrace tile, carpet and flooring installation as a true service differentiator
+2. Embrace tile, carpet, and flooring installation as a true service differentiator

 Carpet and flooring aren't completely sold until they are installed in the consumer's home.
-As beautiful as tile is, it's an abstraction until it becomes a backsplash, a wall or a floor.
+As beautiful as tile is, it's an abstraction until it becomes a backsplash, a wall, or a floor.
 These products take on meaning after proper installation when customers can enjoy their beauty and usefulness.

 And, yet, installation usually gets relegated to areas farthest from the selling floor.

-In the sales process, it is often treated as an after-thought when it represents a critical service experience -- bundled with product -- and major differentiator.
+In the sales process, it is often treated as an after-thought when it represents a critical service experience -- bundled with product -- and a major differentiator.
 And one where expertise and current knowledge matter intensely.